mallika0731-design/Air-Quality-Forecasting-and-prediction-/README.md

   - Summary statement of predicted % increase in daily PM2.5

 ---
+▶️ Usage

+Place the dataset file Air quality India.csv in the project folder.

+Run the main analysis script:

+python "Air Quality Project.py"

+View plots as they appear and follow console outputs for model evaluation and forecast summaries.

+Close each plot window to proceed to the next.

+The script ends with a statement showing the predicted percentage increase in PM2.5 for the next 30 days.

 📁 Project Structure

 Air Quality Project.py       # Main Python analysis script
 Air quality India.csv        # Dataset (2017-2022)
 README.md                    # Project documentation (this file)